Course overview

 Foundation year core modules

-This module is ideal if you have little or no experience of programming – it uses tools that are easily available, easy to use and familiar to anyone who has used a computer.
+Gain an introduction to programming if you have little or no experience of it.
+You use tools that are easily available, easy to use and familiar to anyone who's used a computer.
+Learn how programming language constructs are applied to increasing complex problems.

 Year 1 core modules